shashankch2003/portfolio/README.md

 # portfolio
-hello there👋👋 shashank this side  portfolio wedsite is under
+hello there👋👋 tech entusat shashank this side  portfolio wedsite is under

 built🏗️🚧 tq for being here :) will get back to the website as soon as possible